-A few facts about Earth Day
+Here are a few facts about Earth Day

-After its origins in the U.S., it became recognized worldwide in 1990.
+After its origins in the U.S., it became recognized worldwide in 1990

-More than a billion people celebrate Earth Day, making it the largest secular observance in the world.
+More than a billion people celebrate Earth Day, making it the largest secular observance in the world

-The day has its own flag, with a picture of the earth depicted in the center of it.
+The day has its own flag, with a picture of the earth depicted in the center of it

-Some communities celebrate with an entire seven days focused on environmental problems.
+Some communities celebrate with an entire seven days focused on environmental problems

-Ways to celebrate Earth Day
+Ways to Celebrate Earth Day

 Here are some ways to go green and save some green!

-- Leave the car at home.
+Leave the car at home.
 While not possible for everyone, commuting to work or around town by car-pooling, biking or taking transit have benefits both for your wallet and your health.
 Carpooling alone can save you $1000 a year!

-- Start a vegetable garden.
+Start a vegetable garden.
 Organic produce is healthier and definitely tastes better, but growing it yourself can also save you nearly $600 a year as well!

-- Soak up the sun!
+Go Solar.
 We all know solar power is cleaner and a more efficient way to go.
-Once you are setup, solar energy savings can be $1000 a year as well, and the solar including the cost of solar panels.
-We love solar power and are Solar Ready when you are.
-We’re also Energy Star rated (USA only) and our roofing customers are finding, depending where they live, they save around 20% to 30% on their air conditioning and heating costs.
+Once you are setup, solar energy savings can be $1000 a year as well, and that’s including the cost of solar panels.
+We love solar power and are definitely “Solar Friendly”, and when the time comes we would love to help you with just one of the ways to save on energy costs with one of our roofs.